Informatievlaanderen/VSDS-LDES-E2E-testing/tests/018.client-output-to-console/README.md

 The test verifies that the LDES Client can replicate and synchronize an LDES.
 It uses a context containing a (LDES Server) simulator serving the fragments and a workflow containing the LDES Client and a console out, which effectively creates a LDES client wrapper.

-We do not seed the LDES Server Simulator because we need to upload a mutable fragment for the replication part (`gamma.jsonld` = 1 item) and then update the fragment (`delta.jsonld` = 50 items, i.e. adds 49 new members to `gamma.jsonld`) for the synchronization part.
+We do not seed the LDES Server Simulator because we need to upload a mutable fragment for the replication part (`gamma.ttl` = 1 item) and then update the fragment (`delta.ttl` = 50 items, i.e. adds 49 new members to `gamma.ttl`) for the synchronization part.

 The LDES Client CLI starts to follow the given data set url as soons as it starts.
 It requests the existing data set by getting the first fragment and following all relations contained in the fragment.
 All fragments marked as immutable are retrieved only once.
 All mutable fragments are re-requested based on the fragment expiration date.